Soluto/stitch/docs/authentication.md

 Gateway service supports different types of authentication.

-1. Anonymous authentication: There is no any credentials or token check for endpoint.
+1. Anonymous authentication: There are no credentials or token check for endpoint.

 2. JWT Bearer authentication: The request should include `Authorization` header with JWT token.
 The token should be valid and properly-signed.